You're reading docs for Nextly Alpha. APIs may change between releases.

 });

 Create and modify collections visually through the admin panel at /admin.
-The Schema Builder lets you add fields with drag-and-drop, configure validation, and set up relationships -- all without writing config code.
-Collections created via the Schema Builder generate database tables dynamically and are immediately available through the same API.
+The Visual Schema Builder lets you add fields with drag-and-drop, configure validation, and set up relationships -- all without writing config code.
+Collections created this way generate database tables dynamically and are immediately available through the same API.
+See Schema Builder for the full walkthrough.

 Same API, Either Way